DezziDez/ThreadTTRPG/Core/Chapter 4 ~ Weaving/Check.md

 This Action Costs 2 [[Stamina]].
 This Action Costs 1 Stamina while Continuous.
 # Continuous
-If a Character wishes to continue performing a check repeatedly every round then the Character can make the Action [[Action#Continuous Cost|Continuous]].
+If a Character wishes to continue performing a check repeatedly every round, then the Character can make the Action [[Action#Continuous Cost|Continuous]].
 Doing so does not require the Character to Discard any more cards.

 # The World
 Checks can be made against the environment or [[TTRPG#Setting|World]]. [[TTRPG#The Weaver|The Weaver]] determines the Difficulty of the Check and can provide any amount of information about the Difficulty of the check as they wish.